daattali/beautiful-jekyll/course-descriptions/DSCI_522_dsci-workflows.md

+---
+title: DSCI 522
-# DSCI 522: Data Science Workflows
+subtitle: Data Science Workflows
+---

 ## Short Description
 Interactive vs. scripted/unattended analyses and how to move fluidly between them.
 Reproducibility through automation and dynamic, literate documents.
 The use of version control and file organization to enhance machine- and human-readability.